cantonioupao/cervical_cancer_detection/README.md

-## Best framework
+### Best framework
 The model with the highest accuracy was obtained by implementing the TTL method.
 The best performing framework yielded outstanding results with very high accuracy, recall and precision vallues.
-The confusion matrix obtained with the aid of the inference file is shown below for inference on both the testing and validation set.
+The confusion matrix obtained with the aid of the inference file, is shown below for inference on both the testing and validation set.
 <table style="border:0px">
    <tr>
        <td><img src="pics/ConfusionMatrixForTestingDatasetSipakmed.jpg" frame=void rules=none></td>